 - BMH objects have correct status annotation.

-- Maintain connectivity towards provisioning network.
+- Maintain connectivity towards the provisioning network.

 - Baremetal Operator(BMO) is deployed as part of CAPM3.